alex-franz/cse15l-lab-reports/lab3.md

 ./technical
 ```

 Another example, ```% find ./technical/911reports/chapter*.txt -depth``` will print out all the files with the specified pattern in the sorted order based on the directory structure.
+This could help us find the last files in a directory if the directory contains a lot of files.
 ```
 ./technical/911report/chapter-1.txt
 ./technical/911report/chapter-10.txt